-There is currently thermal imaging technology and closed circuit television on ships that has been in place for several years.
-While many ships do not have the latest technology, the systems have steadily gotten better to the point where it is possible for a network of sensors including radar, infrared and video) to alert staff if a body falls overboard.
+There is currently thermal imaging technology and closed-circuit television on ships that have been in place for several years.
+While many ships do not have the latest technology, the systems have steadily gotten better to the point where it is possible for a network of sensors including radar, infrared, and video) to alert staff if a body falls overboard.
 If an alarm is triggered, crewmembers can view a 10-second loop of footage to determine whether a search and rescue mission should be launched or if a seagull or wave triggered a false alarm.

 Critics voice concerns

 However, while this technology is available, critics wonder why the cruise lines have been slow to address this issue.
 The reasons include:

 Cost: The cost for new man overboard detection runs about a half-million dollars, which is relatively small in comparison to the billion-dollar price tag new ships can cost.